CMB Hemispherical Power Asymmetry from Early Phase of Inflation: Hemispherical Power Asymmetry

 where $\Delta T_{\rm obs}(\hat n)$ is the temperature fluctuation observed in the direction $\hat n$, $\Delta T_{\rm iso}(\hat n)$ is a statistically isotropic field and $A$ is the amplitude of the dipole modulation.
-This also leads to correlations between multipoles $\ell$ and $\ell \pm 1$ which have been detected in data \cite{Koivisto:2010fk}.
-Furthermore, the dipolar modulation appears to be scale-dependent, as its amplitude diminishes at higher angular scales and vanishes beyond a multipole value of 600 \cite{Bennett:2010jb,Ghosh:2015qta,Adhikari:2014mua}.
+This also leads to correlations between multipoles $\ell$ and $\ell \pm 1$ which have been detected in data \cite{Pranati_K_Rath_2013}.
+Moreover, the inferred modulation amplitude is scale-dependent: it is largest at low multipoles and decreases towards higher $\ell$ \cite{Bennett:2010jb,Ghosh:2015qta,Adhikari:2014mua,Planck:2015igc}.
+Harmonic decomposition of the masked sky estimates the asymmetry’s significance at approximately 3$\sigma$, with the asymmetry axis pointing toward $(224 \degree, -22 \degree)$ in galactic coordinates.
 The statistical significance decreases when considering the full range of scales, and the effect is dominant at large distance scales, suggesting a possible connection to the early phase of inflation \cite{Akrami:2014eta,Koivisto:2010fk}.

-There are several theoretical ideas, besides the superhorizon mode \cite{Erickek_2008}, discussed in section 1, put forward to explain the observed hemispherical asymmetry.
-The linear modulation of the primordial perturbations may provide a possible explanation for the observed hemispherical asymmetry \cite{Gordon_2007}.
-The authors in \cite{Rath:2014cka, Kothari:2015tqa} propose two different models of an inhomogeneous primordial power spectrum.
-These models suggest that power spectrum variations depend mildly on spatial coordinates.
-The model in \cite{Rath:2014cka} predicts correlations among multipoles differing by $\ell = 1$, leading to higher-order correlations, whereas the model in \cite{Kothari:2015tqa} shows damping effects at larger scales and does not generate such correlations.
-The theoretical parameters of these models have been tested against data to determine best-fit values.
-Harmonic decomposition of the masked sky estimates the asymmetry’s significance at approximately 3$\sigma$, with the asymmetry axis pointing toward $(224 \degree, -22 \degree)$ in galactic coordinates.
-The asymmetry can be described by a phenomenological dipole modulation model, applicable on large distance scales. \cite{Bennett:2010jb,Axelsson:2013mva,PhysRevD.71.083508}.